 Where Does Asbestos Still Exist in Buildings Today?

-Asbestos was incorporated into thousands of building products because of its fire resistance, durability, and insulating properties.
-The asbestos products database documents many of these materials.
-Buildings constructed before 1980 are most likely to contain asbestos in the following locations [5]:
+The mineral was incorporated into thousands of building products because of its fire resistance, durability, and insulating properties.
+The products database [17] documents many of these materials.
+Buildings constructed before 1980 are most likely to contain ACM in the following locations [5]:

 Common Asbestos Locations in Older Buildings